Ilemni/AnimLib/README.md

 `AnimationController` has one abstract member, and that is `Update()`
 - `Update()` is where you will put the logic for choosing what track is played.
 In here you will make one call per `Update()` loop to the method `IncrementFrame()`.
 For this you will specify the track to play.
 If the track is the same as it was previously, the track plays normally.
 - Example code for `Update()` can be found in the Xmldoc for [AnimationController.Update()](AnimLibMod/Animations/AnimationController.cs).

-- For a more advanced example, see the [OriMod's implementation of AnimationController](https://github.com/TwiliChaos/OriMod/blob/ddae89ac101a33067ceb218e3463a9b4a198e77e/Animations/OriAnimationController.cs#L42).
+For an example of an AnimationController, see [OriMod's implementation](https://github.com/TwiliChaos/OriMod/blob/e5a0eabbe973fd24995ef6740ea3f7ebfcd04651/Animations/OriAnimationController.cs#L1).

 ---